kirill-grouchnikov/aurora/docs/component/CommandButtonPresentation.md

 <img src="https://raw.githubusercontent.com/kirill-grouchnikov/aurora/icicle/docs/images/component/walkthrough/command-secondary-simple.png" width="652" border=0/>

 The `popupMenuPresentationModel` attribute can be used to tune the presentation of that popup content.
 Use the `popupPlacementStrategy` attribute to control the anchoring of the popup content.
+The default
-The default `PopupPlacementStrategy.Endward` displays the popup contentpopup to the side (right under left-to-right and left under right-to-left) of the projected button.
-Use `PopupPlacementStrategy.Downward` to display the popup content below the projected button.
+`PopupPlacementStrategy.Downward.HAlignStart` to display the popup content below the projected button.
+Use `PopupPlacementStrategy.Endward.VAlignTop` to display the popup content popup to the end side (right under left-to-right and left under right-to-left) of the projected button.

 In some cases, you would want to allow the user to interact with multiple entries in the popup menu.
 Let's take a look at this screenshot: